NCC reads riot act on quality of service, as Senate confirms Maida

 They included addressing the bank-telcos USSD debt dispute, which he said has risen to over N200 billion.

 “The quality of service in Abuja is poor, but it has to do with difficulties in upgrading services there due to policies.
-You have to liaise with FC Minister Nyesom Wike to make regulations easy for us to upgrade facilities.
+You have to laiase with the FC Minister Nyesom Wike to make regulations easy for us to upgrade facilities.

 ” Interconnect debt among the telecom companies is huge.
 Help us to use regulatory powers to resolve or at least bring it down.